Forphiper/shell/README.md

-write a shell in C
+Write a shell in C